Upcoming Community Classes

 We will discuss herbs, foods, and supportive strategies, focusing on the most accessible methods.
 We will discuss different herbal preparations including steams, syrups, tinctures.
 From chicken soup to elderberry syrup, this class will help you weather the infections that come your way.

-Medicine on the Seder Plate: Parlsey, Lettuce, Horseradish, and More!
+Medicine on the Seder Plate: Parsley, Lettuce, Horseradish, and More!

 We will discuss how our body’s needs correspond with the seasons of the year, and how these differ by climate.
 What does your body crave in springtime, and how is (or isn’t) that reflected in our Jewish traditions?
 We will taste the plants on the seder plate and learn how these tastes interact with our bodies.

 Trees play a powerful role in medicine, both herbally and extracted in our pharmaceuticals.
-In this class, we will learn which herbal actions trees most commonly have.
-We will explore the chemistry behind those actions and the benefits they offer the trees and humans.
+In this class, we will learn which herbal actions trees most commonly offer us.
+We will explore the chemistry behind those actions and the benefits they offer the tree.
 We will taste some local tree medicines and learn about some of the trees used in Jewish rituals.

-Come celebrate Tu BiShvat by learning a new way to love trees!
+Come celebrate Tu B’Shvat by learning a new way to love trees!
+Part science, part taste test, this class will be as playful as it is educational.